sage-code/maj/README.md

 **Note:**

-* The above distribution do not include all Maj.
+* The above lexicon do not include all Maj words;
-* Maj dictionary is work in progress;
+* This lexicon is work in progress and subject to changes;

 ## Contribution

-Maj is work in progress so we are looking for contributors.
+Maj is team is looking for contributors:

-1. To review grimmer
+1. To review grammar;
-2. To improve lexicon
+2. To improve lexicon;
-3. To create examples
+3. To create examples;

 **Community:**